 A Neighbourhood Plan is a document which forms a supplement to the section of the Local Authority’s ‘Core Strategy’ relating to planning policy within your local area.

 The area defined for the plan was set out in the application submitted to Sedgemoor District Council on the 22nd June 2012, and was defined as the Cheddar Parish boundary.

 After being registered for the requisite 6 week period, and having had no objections raised by members of the public, it was deemed to be registered.
 The registration date was the 31st August 2012.

-Provided over 50% of respondents are in favour of the final plan, it will then be approved, and become part of the Local Authority's primary guidance documents, and it will be required to comply with its guidance when considering future requirements, and planning decisions relating to the Cheddar area.
+Provided over 50% of respondents are in favour of the final plan, it will then be approved, and become part of the Local Authority’s primary guidance documents, and it will become part of its guidance when considering future planning requirements, and making decisions relating to the Cheddar area.